timfong888/digital-garden-template/src/site/notes/Confess to Each Other.md

 But the sin that drives couples apart is judgment -- especially holding someone accountable to an unspoken or unrealistic expectation ([[Bring Expectations to Light\|Bring Expectations to Light]]).

-This is judging someone based on a law you created.
+This is judging your spouse based on a law you created without their knowing.

 If doing so brings forth resentment and bitterness within you, it should also be confessed.